uja3012/NRC_Excel_Reader/README.md

 # NRC Excel Reader
-This Command line application written in Java & build with maven to read data from only .xlsx file with multiple sheets and send data to apis.
+This command line application written in Java & build with maven to read data from .xlsx file having multiple sheets and sends data to API.

-###How to use ?
+### How to use ?
     Step 1 : Find Application\nrc-excel-data-upload-cliApp.zip folder in the repo
     Step 2 : Unzip file & update the application properties Step 3 : Place excel sheet inside xlsx-Input folder